Skip to main content

 A first version of our K8S helm-chart is available in our repository.

-We do not recommend using the included dependencies (Neo4j, RabbitMQ, Redis, NFS) for production.
+We do not recommend using the included dependencies (Neo4j, RabbitMQ, Redis) for production.
 They are present to ease deployment on non-production environments.

 You can use the following values example: